Including a video of our appearance on The Spectacular World of Guinness Records…

 I can’t believe I used to live here.

 Of course, singles bars are under siege these days.
 It’s as if we’ve all been playing a great game of sexual musical chairs… and suddenly the stereo broke.
 Those with partners find themselves in a de facto marriage; those without are in a state of panic.
-It’s easy to be cocky with Maggie at my side, because I finally found more or less what I’ve been looking for—but our open affection (a sort of fairy tale luminosity) spawns not the delighted arousal of yesteryear but instead a sort of anger.
+It’s easy to be cocky with Maggie at my side, because I finally found what I’ve been looking for — but our open affection (a sort of fairy tale luminosity) spawns not the delighted arousal of yesteryear but instead a sort of anger.
 We’re pedaling upstream against a frightening torrent of guilt, AIDS paranoia, hollow dreams, and even, fer chrissake, religion.

 Gawd, I’m starting to sound like an old fogey.
 “What’s wrong with kids today is that they never learned how to play…”